janakparajuli/OM_Guru_Challenge/README.md

-Map showing amenities using OSM data
+Map showing amenities such as parks, urban features, and greeneries using OSM data